Shinetaku/DotNet-Core-SteelToe-Workshop/Session-02/Lab-05/README.md

 4. The cf cli will provide feedback about each step it takes to create the App Container and deploy

 ## View The App
-1. In AppManager click the 'Development' space in the left box
+1. In AppManager click the '<student-x>' space in the left box
 2. The column labeled 'Route' will offer a link to execute the app.
 Click the route for the 'fortune-teller-www' app.
 3. A new tab will be created, loading the FortuneTeller app web site

 ![alt text][fortuneTellerWebSite]

 4. How easy was that?!
 The app is using the same MySql database but not more connection string.